 Get to the Point Podcast

 Nina also hosts a podcast with her friend Traci Stumpf, all about saving money and traveling for free (or close to free).
-I’ve been a loyal listener of this podcast since I learned of its existence, and Nina is chock-full of really great tips ranging from mistake fares all the way to protecting yourself from fraud and identity theft.
+I’ve been a loyal listener of this podcast since I learned of its existence, and Nina is chock-full of great tips ranging from mistake fares all the way to protecting yourself from fraud and identity theft.

 Nina and Traci sometimes get on really entertaining tangents, but the bulk of each episode has to do with saving money and living a great life full of free or nearly free travel.